pujithaparimi/CodeAlpha_Basic_Chatbot/README.md

 # CodeAlpha Basic Chatbot

 ## Description

 A simple rule-based chatbot developed using Python.
-The chatbot responds to predefined user inputs using conditional statements.
+The chatbot responds to user inputs with predefined answers using conditional statements and loops.

 ## Features

 - Greets users
-- Responds to common questions
+- Answers common questions
 - Handles unknown inputs
-- Exits when user types "bye"
+- Exits when the user types "bye"

 ## Technologies Used

 - Python
-- If-Else Statements
+- Conditional Statements (if-elif-else)
 - While Loop
 - String Handling